divnix/rust-flake/README.md

 # Standard, and Nix and Rust, oh my!

-This template uses Nix to to create a sane development shell for Rust projects, Standard for keeping your Nix code well organized, Fenix for pulling the latest rust binaries via Nix, and Crane for building Rust project in Nix incrementally, making quite iteration a breeze.
+This template uses [Nix][nix] to create a sane development shell for Rust projects, [Standard][std] for keeping your Nix code well organized, [Fenix][fenix] for pulling the latest rust binaries via Nix, and [Crane][crane] for building Rust projects in Nix incrementally, making quick iteration a breeze.

-Rust analyzer is wired up with the proper variables for immediate use from a terminal based editor with language server support.
-Need a good one for Nix and Rust?
-Try Helix!
+Rust Analyzer is also wired up properly for immediate use from a terminal based editor with language server support.
+Need one with stellar Nix and Rust support?
+Try [Helix][helix]!

 ## Bootstrap